barryclark/jekyll-now/_posts/2017-8-6-Controlling-the-water-pump-with-Arduino.md

 }
 ```

 The water pump should run and you can try adding other types of control such as push buttons or IR remote control.
-If you want, you can also replay the Arduino UNO R3 with a Raspberry Pi.
+If you want, you can also replace the Arduino UNO R3 with a Raspberry Pi.
 You can write a Python script instead and the possibilities are endless.

 **Next step:** Put everything together and design the plant pot with the watering system.